 Pillar III disclosure framework seeks to promote market discipline through regulatory disclosure requirements.
 Pursuant to Part Eight of the CRR, Inbank is required to publicly disclose information regarding, amongst others, its risk profile, risk management and capital adequacy.
-The disclosure is made annually by means of this Pillar III report in conjunction with the publication of Inbank's Annual Report on Inbank's website (www.inbank.ee).
+The disclosure is made annually by means of this Pillar III report in conjunction with the publication of Inbank's Annual Report and quarterly by Interim reports on Inbank's website (www.inbank.ee).

-The content of this Pillar III report meets all the requirements laid down in CRR and corresponding delegated regulations and guidelines.
+The content of this Pillar III report meets all the requirements laid down in CRR and corresponding delegated regulations and guidelines that are applicable to Inbank.
 Key information related to Inbank's capital and risk exposures is disclosed to increase transparency and confidence about Inbank's exposure to risk and the overall adequacy of its capital.

-All figures are denominated in thousands of euros unless otherwise stated.
+All amounts are presented in thousands of euros unless stated otherwise.